Dr Alice Roullière

 Biography

-I did my PhD in Cambridge but before coming to the UK, I did my undergraduate and Masters studies in Paris, at the Ecole Normale Supérieure and the Sorbonne.
-I have a teaching degree in Classics (the 'Agrégation') but I always combined my interest for Latin and Greek with French literature during my studies.
-During my Masters degree, I did a Erasmus exchange in Cambridge, and then decided to come back to the UK for my doctoral studies.
+I did my PhD in Cambridge, and before coming to the UK, I did my undergraduate and Master's studies in Paris, at the Ecole Normale Supérieure and the Sorbonne.
+I have a teaching degree in Classics (the 'Agrégation'), and I always combined my interest in Latin and Greek with French literature during my studies.
+During my Master’s degree, I did an Erasmus exchange in Cambridge, and then decided to come back to the UK for my doctoral studies.
 I was a teaching fellow at Wadham College (Oxford) for two years before joining St John's.

 Research Interests